Sharks vs Canucks Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 14)

 San Jose vs. Vancouver Prop Picks (AI)

-Remi is pouring through tons of stats on each team.
-In fact, anytime the Sharks and Canucks play there’s always several intriguing angles to key in on.
-Not to mention games played at Rogers Arena in Apr almost always follow normal, predictable betting trends.
+Remi is pouring through tons of stats on each line.
+In fact, anytime the Sharks and Canucks play there’s always several intriguing trends to key in on.
+Not to mention games played at Rogers Arena in Apr can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: W. Smith over 1.5 Shots on Goal.